Do You Need ABS Brakes? (And Is It Safe to Drive Without Them?)

 Most drivers trust their brakes to get them out of sticky situations, so do you need ABS brakes?

 It’s good to have ABS brakes as it makes your car safer, but you don’t necessarily need them.
 Your brakes will still function without anti-lock brakes, and many older cars on the road today don’t have them.
-But if your car was fitted with ABS from new it’s a requirement that they’re working correctly to pass inspection.

 So we know that ABS brakes are good to have, but what is the purpose of ABS brakes, and is it safe to drive without them?